zhibirc/zTone/README.md

 - Avoid interfering with a user's code where possible.
 For example, in _memoization_ pattern there are possibilities to use cache outside of the returned function or add custom properties directly to the function to be memoized.
 First approach is better.
+Also adding memoization functionality to `Function.prototype` seems a god idea.

 ## Various style guides and code conventions